timea-solid/SolidHelloWorlds/README.md

 8. Change the link to your KG in the appsDisplay.ttl [L20](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L20) and [L42](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L42)
 9. Navigate to your project on your platform and you should see the index.html rendered.

+***NOTE*** make sure to use minified versions of the libs (solid-ui, mashlib especially) otherwise the app load quite slow.
 ***NOTE*** the adminPage is not working on a Pod deployment due to mashlib.
 ***NOTE*** Unfortunately solid-ui only works with absolute URLs reason why in the config.js we need full URLs.

-Example: my running demo is simply on two of my Pods.
+Example: my running demo is deployed, in this case, on two of my Pods.
 Main code is over at HelloWorld folder on [https://timea.solidcommunity.net/SolidHelloWorldDistributed/](https://timea.solidcommunity.net/HelloWorld/src/).
 The data and forms are on another Pod over at: [https://solidweb.me/timeacss/public/SolidHelloWorlds/](https://solidweb.me/timeacss/public/SolidHelloWorlds/).
 I made sure the SolidHelloWorlds folder has public access because this is where the single point of truth (the KG) is.

 # Attribution